mspnp/go-batcher/README.md

 - __CapacityInterval__ [DEFAULT: 100ms]: This determines how often the Batcher asks the RateLimiter for capacity.
 Generally you should leave this alone, but you could increase it to slow down the number of storage Operations required for sharing capacity.
 Please be aware that this only applies to Batcher asking for capacity, it doesn't mean the rate limiter will allocate capacity any faster, just that it is being asked more often.

 - __AuditInterval__ [DEFAULT: 10s]: This determines how often the Target is audited to ensure it is accurate.
 The Target is manipulated with atomic Operations and abandoned batches are cleaned up after MaxOperationTime so Target should always be accurate.
 Therefore, we should expect to only see "audit-pass" and "audit-skip" events.
 This audit interval is a failsafe that if the buffer is empty and the MaxOperationTime (on Batcher only; Watchers are ignored) is exceeded and the Target is greater than zero, it is reset and an "audit-fail" event is raised.
-Since Batcher is a long-lived process, this audit helps ensure a broken process does not monopolize shared capacity when it isn't needed.
+Since Batcher is a long-lived process, this audit helps ensure a broken process does not monopolize SharedCapacity when it isn't needed.

 - __MaxOperationTime__ [DEFAULT: 1m]: This determines how long the system should wait for the done() function to be called on the batch before it assumes it is done and decreases the Target anyway.
 It is critical that the Target reflect the current cost of outstanding Operations.
 The MaxOperationTime ensures that a batch isn't orphaned and continues reserving capacity long after it is no longer needed.
 Please note there is also a MaxOperationTime on the Watcher which takes precident over this time.